-Dr Tsatsakis has given numerous lecturers as keynote and plenary speaker in international congresses continuously for the last 20 years.
+Dr Tsatsakis has given numerous lectures as keynote and has been plenary speaker in international congresses continuously for the last 20 years.

 Aristides Tsatsakis has coordinated as principal investigator over 40 scientific research and technology national, EU and international projects and established worldwide collaborations.

-Dr Tsatsakis is Editor of Food Chemical Toxicology (FCT, Elsevier), Editor in Chief of Toxicology Reports, Guest Editor of four special issues in Toxicology Letters (2), Toxicology and FCT journals, Guest editor of the RIFM-FCT issue, Associate Editor and member of the Editorial Boards in several other ISI indexed journals, was the EiC of the TOFSJ.
+Dr Tsatsakis is Editor of Food Chemical Toxicology (FCT, Elsevier), Editor in Chief of Toxicology Reports, Guest Editor of four special issues in Toxicology Letters (2), Toxicology and FCT journals, Guest editor of the RIFM-FCT issue, Associate Editor, member of the Editorial Boards in several other ISI indexed journals and the EiC of the TOFSJ.

-Aristides Tsatsakis was elected EUROTOX Vice President in 2012 and was the President (2014-2016) of the Federation of European Toxicologists and European Societies of Toxicology (EUROTOX) now past President.
+Aristides Tsatsakis was elected EUROTOX Vice President in 2012 and was the President (2014-2016) of the Federation of European Toxicologists and European Societies of Toxicology (EUROTOX).

-Dr Tsatsakis was long standing President of the Hellenic Society of Toxicology (2002-2016).
-Now is the Emeritus President of the Hellenic Society of Toxicology.
+Dr Tsatsakis was long standing President (2002-2016) and now Emeritus President of the Hellenic Society of Toxicology.
 He is the Chairman of the Hellenic ERT-HST national Registry and member of several Scientific Academies and Societies.

-Aristides Tsatsakis has cooperated with key national and international organizations such as WHO-IPCS, National Drug Authority and he has received the Inter Res Prom Council, IRPC 200, Eminent scientist Gold Award.
+Aristides Tsatsakis has cooperated with key national and international organizations such as WHO-IPCS and National Drug Authority and he has received the Inter Res Prom Council, IRPC 200, Eminent scientist Gold Award.
 He received in 2017 Award from the Greek Ministry of Agriculture for his contribution in European Toxicology.

-Aristides Tsatsakis has organized as president several international Congresses in the field of toxicology and forensic science among them the EUROTOX2008 in Rhodes Greece.
+Aristides Tsatsakis has organized as president several international Congresses in the field of toxicology and forensic science, like the EUROTOX 2008 in Rhodes, Greece.

 Dr Tsatsakis is also the president of the international BIONANOTOX conferences (2009 to 2017).

-Aristides Tsatsakis is the inspirator and founder and current president of the high-tech knowledge and research University of Crete spin-off Company ToxPlus S.A.
+Aristides Tsatsakis is the inspiratory, founder and current president of the high-tech knowledge and research University of Crete spin-off Company ToxPlus S.A.

 The main research interests of Professor Tsatsakis are biomonitoring of various xenobiotics in a variety of biological samples and linking of chemical chronic exposure at low doses with health problems and diseases, and risk assessments.
 He developed numerous biomarkers of exposure and of effects for the pesticide toxicology area uncovering the mechanistic understanding of the mode of actions and adverse outcome pathways and clinical effects.